Software development team structure may sound like a dry operational detail, but it shapes nearly everything about how your product comes to life.

 Analyze the skill sets and specialties of applicants during the hiring process and assign them to the roles that fit best.

-Building a successful software development team means not only zeroing in on the technical skills of a job candidate but evaluating and cultivating soft skills as well.
+Building a successful software development team means not only zeroing in on the technical skills of a job candidate but also evaluating and cultivating soft skills as well.

 Reusable Components